linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 #### How long does publication take?

 The edited episode should be ready **within 7 days**.
-New podcast feeds and listings on third-party platforms may take longer because their approval and processing times are outside my control.
+New podcast feeds and third-party platform listings may take longer because their approval and processing times are outside my control.

-It could be ready earlier, but 7 days gives me enough time to properly edit the recording, process the audio, export everything, upload the episode, and prepare the podcast distribution.

-Do not start sending me messages 14 minutes after the livestream asking where the edited episode is.

-Editing takes time.

 #### Can I publish the full podcast episode on my own YouTube channel?